RebelGuy/chat-mate/projects/server/readme.md

 Returns data with the following properties:
 - `user` (`PublicUser`): The data object of the currently logged-in user.

+### `POST /displayName`
+Set the display name of the logged-in user.

+Request data (body):
+- `displayName` (`string | null`): The display name that should be assigned to the user.
+Must be at most 20 characters long.
+If null, the display name will be removed.

 ### `POST /search`
 Search for a specific channel name.